ZachZimm/fluxnote/README.md

   - Integration of LLM-driven Socratic questioning and contradiction generation
   - Features for identifying and suggesting alternatives to existing note content

+### AI Assistant Features
+- **Custom Training Data Preparation**
+  - Automated collection and preprocessing of user note data for model training
+    - precicely what training data might be used, I am not sure
+    - post-training may not be nessecary
+  - Dynamic dataset creation based on user-defined importance and relevance

+- **AI Model Training**
+  - Custom model selection and configuration for note-specific insights
+  - Continuous training pipeline setup for model adaptation to user content
+  - Regular model evaluation and fine-tuning based on user interactions and feedback

 ### User Feedback and Testing
 - **Internal Testing**
   - Development of comprehensive test cases covering core and AI functionalities
   - Rigorous manual testing of AI-driven features for accuracy and relevance

-- **Feedback Loop**
+- **External Testing**
-  - Setup for real-time collection of user feedback on AI interactions and note enhancements
-  - Iterative improvements and feature updates based on user-driven insights and data analysis
+  - Find other people who want to use this and gather their feedback